Lake Erie Spirits with Distinction ™

 Newly established in 2013, Conneaut Cellars Distillery is the first distillery in Northwestern Pennsylvania (Lake Erie Region) since Prohibition.
 The first distillery in Conneaut Lake area was built and operated in 1797 by Joseph T. Cummings.
 This distillery was located at the Conneaut Outlet which is located a few hundred yards from Conneaut Cellars.
 Before 1920, Meadville Distilling Company was a very large distillery producing 100-proof pure rye whiskey to Buffalo & Pittsburgh markets.

-Currently we distill small batches of high quality brandy and vodka using our two stills, Little John and Antime.
+Currently we distill small batches of high quality brandy, vodka from grapes, and 4-grain bourbon using our two stills, Little John and Antime.
+In the future, we will bottle our pure rye whiskey that has been aging in oak barrels.
 Little John is our 200L (53 gallon) electric stainless steel electric vodka still that is powered by 22.4 kW solar PV panel system on the cellar roof (first solar powered distillery in PA and one of a handful in the country).
 Antime is a 316L (85 gallon) copper steam brandy/whiskey still fabricated near Chicago and by local vendors.
 Also, our craft micro-distillery avoids the common practice of buying pre-made spirits.
 Every batch we produce is small, crafted by hand in our distillery, and bottled by hand.

 We employ traditional artisan methods blended with the latest techniques to give our customers the highest quality distilled spirits.
 In addition, we use regionally sourced materials when available.
 Our spent grains go to Bonney Bell Farms to feed their cattle.